-Instead of statically configuring the wireless switch IP address in the AP, you can configure the DHCP server on your network to pass the IP addresses of up to four D-Link WLAN Controller Switches to the access point in DHCP option 43.
+Instead of statically configuring the Unified Switch IP address in the AP, you can configure the DHCP server on your network to pass the IP addresses of up to four D-Link Unified Switches to the access point in DHCP option 43.
 If you configured a static IP address in the D-Link Access Point, the AP ignores DHCP option 43.